akononovicius/physRisk-content-repository/articles/2017/granovetterio-slenksciu-modelis.md

 Interactive HTML5 app
 ---------------------

-This post was illustrated using figures generated using app bellow.
+This post was illustrated using figures generated using app below.
 Our app uses modified interpretation of the original threshold model - namely it includes time axis.
 During each time step of the model a random agent is selected: